UGerhards/rsyslog/doc/source/configuration/modules/mmsequence/parameters.rst

 Description
 ~~~~~~~~~~~
-Specifies mode of the action.
-In ``random`` mode, the module generates
+Specifies the operational mode of the action.

+* **random**
-uniformly distributed integers in the range
+  Generates uniformly distributed integers in the range
   [:ref:`param-mmsequence-from`, :ref:`param-mmsequence-to`).
-In
-``instance`` mode, which is the default, the action produces a counter
+* **instance** (default)
-in the range [:ref:`param-mmsequence-from`, :ref:`param-mmsequence-to`).
+  Produces a counter in the range
+  [:ref:`param-mmsequence-from`, :ref:`param-mmsequence-to`).
+This
-This counter is specific to the action.
-In ``key`` mode, the counter can
+  counter is specific to this action instance.
+* **key**
-be shared between multiple instances.
-The counter is identified by a
+  Produces a counter that can be shared between multiple action
+  instances.
+The shared counter is identified by a name defined with the
-name defined with the :ref:`param-mmsequence-key` parameter.
+  :ref:`param-mmsequence-key` parameter.

 Action usage
 ~~~~~~~~~~~~